GeomorphOnline/GeomorphOnline.github.io/lessons/_fieldtrip/Shadow_Creek.md

 ### From a smartphone, tablet, or other device capable of running Google Expeditions

-*Note: pressing "view in VR" also allows you to (after pressing X) move your device to see where you are looking.
+*Note: pressing "view in VR" also allows you to move your device to see where you are looking.
 This gives you some of the experience even if you don't have a headset.
+1. Place your phone down on a surface.
+It will pretend that it is in a VR viewer.
+2. Press the square/frame button.
+3. Enjoy!

 [![VR field trip](https://lh3.googleusercontent.com/V4yGcCkIRry85BLk9cfQPqrZzQZQ35abXTlY5HI9uWkQozZOhgxcuYXRTXFhtQs=w576-h432-n-rw)](https://expeditions.gle/fdl/NqpE)